 I think for the average collector, buying Magic Booster Boxes by the case is not a great idea.
 It tends to be too large of an investment of money and space and is just not worth it.
 If you’re a store owner or reseller it might be a good idea, but again not worth it for the everyday player and collector.

-So Are Magic Booster Boxes Worth It?
+So Are Booster Boxes Worth It?
 Here’s The Answer!

 Here’s how I would make that decision: